stkptr/gdsodium/README.md

 This compiles for all supported architectures, except macOS and iOS.
 The Docker buildsystem is structured with an x86_64 host in mind.
+Expect a build time of about 2 to 3 hours on an 8 core machine.

+The buildsystem has the basis for macOS and iOS development in place, but will not produce binaries at this point.
+Further, the system in place so far needs insecure mode enabled.
+See [here][docker-insecure] for more info.

 ### SCons